 There are 3 group airport transfers this morning, between 7am and 12 noon, from to .

 After a hearty Scottish breakfast, depart on a panoramic tour of Edinburgh City, with a local Edinburgh Step on Guide.
 Visit the Holyrood Palace.
-Known as the official Scottish residence of Queen Elizabeth II.
+Known as the official Scottish residence of the British Royal Family.
 Adjacent to the palace is Holyrood Park and Arthur's Seat — a volcano that has been extinct for millions of years.

 Take a visit to the Scottish Parliament.
 This modern building was opened in 2004 after decades of Scottish calls for self-determination.
 Enjoy an afternoon visit to Edinburgh Castle, dating from the 12th century that has been a fortress, royal palace and prison through its turbulent past.
 It houses the oldest crown jewels of Britain - The Honours of Scotland.